Article Review Policy

 - Does the Methods section provide enough details for the general reader to repeat the experiments?

-- If reviewer skips the Methods, does the Results section give the right amount of detail to understand the essential particulars of the experiments?
+- If the reviewer skips the Methods, does the Results section give the right amount of detail to understand the essential particulars of the experiments?

 - Do the Results refer to the figures in a logical order?
 Do the numbers in the tables add up correctly?
 Are any figures/tables mislabeled or unclear?